n-st/Server_Listing/docs/getting_started/installing.rst

 This will setup all required files, install a supervisor configuration and load in a new site to nginx.
 At times during the install you may be asked for your root password to install packages.

-The site is now installed, and you can navigate to your domain name that you set with :code:`website_url` and use the site.
+The site is now installed, and you can navigate to your domain name that you set with ``website_url`` and use the site.
 A demo user has been installed with an insecure password which you must change as soon as you login.
 The demo user's details are: